black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 # Step 13
 Create a variable named outputValueNode and set its value to the result of calling the document.getElementById() method.
 Use template literal syntax to pass in the output-value-${i} string to .getElementById().

+# Step 14
+Set the innerText property of outputValueNode to num.